heitzmann/gdstk/README.md

 ### From source

 The C++ library is meant to be used straight from source.
-The only requirement is that it must be linked against LAPACK.
+It must be linked aginst LAPACK and zlib.
 The included CMakeLists.txt file can be used as a guide.

 Installation from source should follow the usual method: